-Linux backup - Using find, xargs, and tar to create a huge archive
+Linux backups: Using find, xargs, and tar to create a huge archive

-I did something wrong in a previous blog entry that led me to use the "pax" command to create a large backup/archive.
-There's nothing particularly wrong with the pax command, other than the fact that it's not available for Cygwin, and I really needed to created a huge archive.
-(I know that pax is available for our Linux and Unix systems, but I can't find a version for Cygwin.)
+I did something wrong in a previous blog entry that led me to use the pax command to create a large backup/archive.
+There’s nothing wrong with using pax — other than the fact that it’s not available for Cygwin — and I really needed to created a huge archive.

 In my earlier blog post I stated that something like this did not work for me when trying to create a large backup using find, xargs, and tar: